CLOSED CHURCHES WITHIN THE

 Avenue Methodist Episcopal Church resulted in numerous converts, many of whom

 lived north of Reily Street.
-Local preacher Robert McWilliams obtained
+Local

-permission to hold services on a plot of ground at 5th and Granite
+preacher Robert McWilliams obtained permission to hold services on a plot of

-Streets during the summer of 1870.
-The
+ground at 5th and Granite Streets during the summer of 1870.
+The services were well attended, the land was

-1889, the present sanctuary was erected and the original chapel was moved to
+purchased, and a chapel was erected and dedicated November 16, 1870.
+In 1889, the present sanctuary was erected and the original chapel was moved to the rear of the

-the rear of the lot to be used for Sunday School.
-In 1904 the original chapel was removed and a
+lot to be used for Sunday School.
+In

-Sunday School annex added to the sanctuary.
-In 1930 additional land was purchased, the
+sanctuary.
+In 1930 additional land was

-School unit was added.
+new Church School unit was added.

 Final disposition:

-The building is now home to the Bethel AME congregation.
+The building is now home to the Bethel AME

 29. Harrisburg First UMC